San Antonio child custody Attorneys

 You and your former spouse will need to communicate about their education and health, exchange visitation, and work together to raise happy and healthy adults.
 You will continue to be connected to your former spouse even into the children’s adulthood as they marry and have children themselves.
 That’s why one of the best things you can do for your children – and for yourself – is to find a way to develop a positive relationship with your former partner.

-Child custody during divorce
+Child custody in San Antonio during divorce

 The question of child custody is one of the biggest ones addressed during a divorce.
 This is the question of who the children will live with primarily.
 Often, parents can agree on this, if one of them took on the primary child-rearing role during the marriage.
 The parent with primary custody will have the responsibility for making legal decisions on behalf of the children.